Joel Pritchard Building

 Interior

-• Interior construction is well underway.
+• Installation of interior drywall is well underway.

 More construction photos.